PRTG Manual: Microsoft OneDrive Sensor

 - Authorization Request

-First, you have to request authorization for this sensor to access service resources from your account.
+First, you must request authorization for this sensor to access service resources from your account.
 For this purpose, you are asked to get an access code for this sensor in the Add Sensor dialog.
 Click Get Access Code to start the authorization process using OAuth2.
 A new browser window opens on the authorization server of the target service. - Verifying Identity

 This new window contains a login form for your account that you want to monitor.
 Log in to your account using your credentials for this service to authenticate your identity.
 This is a common login to your account on the target server so PRTG does not see your password.
 The service forwards you to the authorization page and asks you to permit PRTG to access the data in your account.

 Permit PRTG to access information on your account.
 Note that this permission holds only for this specific sensor, not for other sensors of this type or PRTG as a whole.
-For each sensor of this type you add, you have to confirm the access permission anew.
+For each sensor of this type you add, you must confirm the access permission anew.
 You can change the account permissions at any time in your account at the target service. - Getting Authorization Code

 Permitting PRTG to access your account data forwards you to a page where the service provides an authorization code.
 Copy this code and switch back to the Add Sensor dialog in PRTG.